AgrimPrasad/Multiplayer-GameOfLife/README.md

 1. Client connection/disconnection events are handled using socket.io's built-in functionality to detect such events.
 Furthermore, care is taken on the client to sync the latest grid state and user list state immediately after reconnection.

+1. CORS is enabled on the server to allow the client to connect to API endpoints from a different host.
+A production grade application should whitelist the specific hosts where CORS is allowed.

 ## Limitations

-1. Multi-cell updates (e.g. clicking on the `Random` button or loading patterns) doesn't take effect immediately on the frontend if a simulation is running and a new update comes in.
+1. Multi-cell updates (e.g. clicking on the `Random` button or loading patterns) don't take effect immediately on the frontend if a simulation is running and a new update comes in.
 Logic could be added to block new simulation updates after such updates.

 1. The footer is not visible in the viewport on iPhone Safari and the user has to scroll down to view the footer.
-This issue is not present on common Android phones tested here and should be fixable using CSS media queries.
+This issue is not present when tested on common Android phones and should be fixable using CSS media queries.

 1. The drag functionality on the cell grid is limited to mouse events currently and doesn't work on mobile.
 A mobile touch-friendly library such as [vue-touch](https://alligator.io/vuejs/vue-touch-events/) could be used to respond to such mobile drag events.

 1. Currently, the client and server code share the same `node_modules` dependencies, due to which the JS bundle on the client is quite big (almost 0.5 MB).
-Approaches to fix this include:

-   1. Using a library such as [Lerna](https://lerna.js.org/) to change this repo into a mono-repo (aka multi-package repository), with separate client and server directories using some common dependencies where applicable.
+Could use a library such as [Lerna](https://lerna.js.org/) to change this repo into a mono-repo (aka multi-package repository), with separate client and server directories using some common dependencies where applicable.

 ## Extension Ideas

-1. Server scaling: The list of users and there associated metadata (such as username and colours) could be stored in a shared cache such as Redis.
+1. Server scaling: The list of users and there associated metadata (such as username and colours) could be stored in a shared cache such as [Redis](https://redis.io/) or in a managed key-value database such as [DynamoDB](https://aws.amazon.com/dynamodb/).
 The same could be done for the global grid state.

-   1. This way, each server instance becomes stateless by itself, with the actual state being stored/retrieved by each instance from Redis.
+   1. This way, each server instance becomes stateless by itself, with the actual state being stored/retrieved by each instance from the shared database.
-   1. Furthermore, redis locks can be used to prevent race conditions in updates with multiple instances.
+   1. Furthermore, redis distributed locks could be used to prevent race conditions in updates with multiple instances.

-1. User authentication could be implemented as an additional set of `user` endpoints.
+1. User authentication could be implemented as an additional set of `user` endpoints, with social sign on implemented using an authentication service such as [Auth0](https://auth0.com/).
 Unauthenticated users would not be able to access any grid-specific endpoints.

 ## Credits